-The fiction undoubtedly works/unfolds at the limits of our expectation/imagination prefiguring a future for the site/event.
-To define Chobi Mela IX (to be pronounced as Chhobi Mela) in light of such double status straddling the line between reality and fiction, making and staging, one can easily home in on some 'defining moments' in the exhibition that ran its course from 3 to 16 February, 2017.
+The fiction undoubtedly unfolds at the limits of our expectation/imagination prefiguring a future for the site/event.
+To define Chobi Mela IX (to be pronounced as Chhobi Mela) in light of the double status straddling the line between reality and fiction, making and staging, one can easily home in on some 'defining moments' in the exhibition that ran its course from 3 to 16 February, 2017.

-As has become the norm, the current edition, themed on and around the concept of Transition, used formal and informal spaces across Old Dhaka to disperse some of the most interesting projects in equally interesting formats besides the revamped Shilpakala Academy galleries housing a gamut of projects.
+The current edition, themed on and around the concept of transition, used formal and informal spaces across Old Dhaka to disperse some of the most interesting projects in equally interesting formats besides the revamped Shilpakala Academy galleries housing the bigger chunk of art projects.
 Shilpakala served as the main venue and the smell of global ambition was most palpable there.

-Though variously reconfigured in light of global developments, the documentary genre continually haunts the two most important platforms (Pathshala as a school and Drik as an agency) both of which flourished as Shahidul Alam's labour of love.
+Though variously reconfigured in light of global developments, the documentary genre continually haunts the two most important platforms (Pathshala as a school and Drik as an agency), both of which flourished as Shahidul Alam's labor of love.
 There were graduates from Pathshala, aka South Asian Media Institute, who veered away from the generic.
 However, it remained clearly anchored in the evolving formats of photojournalism and documentary photography.
-No doubt, the drift towards crossmedia-multimedia began much earlier, since aesthetically there were a number of imaginative detours scripted by photographers nurtured in Pathshala, who played an important role in the emergence of new art forms.
-Primarily, the art-photography duets were hatched by way of some Drik or Pathshala-initiated collaborative projects in the last five or so years and they apparently signaled a departure from the set game.
+No doubt, the drift towards cross-media and multimedia had begun much earlier, since aesthetically there were a number of imaginative detours scripted by photographers nurtured in Pathshala, who played an important role in the emergence of new art forms.
+Primarily, the art-photography duets were hatched by some Drik or Pathshala-initiated collaborative projects in the last five or so years and they apparently signaled a departure from the set game.
 The art-photography combines finally culminated into a large-scale exhibition cast around the Rana Plaza tragedy or a poorly designed building serving as a garment factory.
-With crossdisciplinary artist Mahbubur Rahman enlisted as a curator, the show facilitated the staging of both small and large installations where photography's presence was crucial and its role inflectional.
+With cross-disciplinary artist Mahbubur Rahman enlisted as a curator, the show facilitated the staging of both small and large installations where photography's presence was crucial and its role inflectional.

 The new species that is Chobi Mela IX leaps out of its past identities and lands on a novel ground where one had the opportunity to come upon some original installations in view.
 Artists of international stature shared space with ten Bangladeshi exponents of contemporary art who are all Chobi Mela Fellows and whose works were partly commissioned to 'investigate the theme Transitions.'
 These artists were 'from different backgrounds of painting, drawing, animation, sculpture, photography, video, sound and installations.'

 The current edition can be seen as a logical extension of the two or more previous editions where artists such as Shirin Neshat, Maria Kapajeva, Luis González Palma, Sandra Vitaljić, Maïmouna Guerresi, and others, showed projects that had made the customary rounds in the global artistic circuits.
-Most are multimedia artists, and their presence presaged the arrival of the current edition.
+Most are multimedia artists, and their presence preceded the arrival of the current edition.
 With Iranian artist Shadi Ghadirian's posed photography series Returning the Gaze, during Chobi Mela III, the biannual event opened its doors for the first time to what one could term as conceptual art that used photography as its medium.
-The corresponding development in documentary photography aside, which helps us appreciate the presence of such star realist as Stanly Green (USA), Thomas van Houtryve (Belgium),,as well as Gohar Dashti (Iran), whose psychodramic/psychodramatic? reconstruction of social groups are carefully choreographed and breaks the mould to become an imaginary documentary of a place and its people – this edition almost seems like a free fall into multimedia explored in its diverse forms conceivable in today's technologically advanced environment.
+The corresponding development in documentary photography aside, which helps us appreciate the presence of such realists as Stanly Green (USA), Thomas van Houtryve (Belgium), or for that matter, Gohar Dashti (Iran), whose psychodramatic reconstruction of social groups are carefully choreographed and breaks the mould to become an imaginary documentary of a place and its people – this edition almost seems like a free fall into multimedia explored in its diverse forms as they are conceived in today's technologically advanced environment.

-Though the classic forms mentioned above appear to have held the fort, the rising tide of crosspollination or hypergeneric art seems to have stolen the show.
-Multimedia appeared in many faces, including an otherworldly personality.
-It was evidenced in the overload of spectral and spectacular imageries set forth by Boris Eldagsen (Germany); the deconstructive and campy social commentaries of Pushpamala (India); the supramythic storytelling of Cristina de Middel (Spain); and in neo-objective mode in Susanta Mandal (India).
+Though the classic forms mentioned above appear to have held the fort, the rising tide of cross-pollination or hypergeneric art seems to have stolen the show.
+Multimedia appeared in many faces.
+It was evident in the overload of spectral and spectacular imageries set forth by Boris Eldagsen (Germany); the deconstructive and campy social commentaries of Pushpamala (India); the supra-mythic storytelling of Cristina de Middel (Spain); and in the neo-objective mode of Susanta Mandal (India).

 On the relational frame, where art-life enters a new affiliation or 'transitivity', some photographers and curators placed their images across a combination of stratagems of digital image manipulation as well as interlaces of found objects.
-The Red String by Yoshikatsu (Japan) was a case in point where old family photos were interspersed with newer ones and together presented in an installation format.
-Whereas Singapore-based artist Robert Zhao Renhui's clinical presentation Guide to the Flora and Fauna of the World, first showcased in Singapore Biennale in 2013 had the feel of a science project enframed to a didactic end.
-Taufiqur Rahman (Bangladesh), on the other hand, pushes the clinical to the edge of our unconscious craving for unknown and unknowable spaces.
-A dentist, Rahman plays up his forensic expertise to turn teeth, marks, blood stains into a project where accidents turn into a set of images of double, or even, multiple meanings.
+The Red String by Yoshikatsu (Japan) was a case in point where old family photos were interspersed with newer ones and were presented together in an installation format.
+Whereas Singapore-based artist Robert Zhao Renhui's clinical presentation Guide to the Flora and Fauna of the World, first showcased in Singapore Biennale in 2013, had the feel of a science project framed toward a didactic end.
+Taufiqur Rahman (Bangladesh), on the other hand, pushed the clinical to the edge of our unconscious craving for unknown and unknowable spaces.
+A dentist, Rahman plays up his forensic expertise to turn teeth or blood stains into a project wherein accidents turn into a set of images of double, or even, multiple meanings.
 In the segmented display the most interesting vistas were those he developed by blowing up micro-images of teeth to create a mountain range.

-On the field of metonyms and metaphors some works simply unfold as either an archeology of memory, where the social easily overlaps the personal.
-The human or posthuman condition, is one theme that re-appears in many a project, sometimes the motive has been to navigate the seamy sides of life, at others, to see through a lexicon of hope.
-If the Algerian-French photographer Bruno Boudjelel's Algeria, Scrapebook, unearth the socio-political fallouts in a country where a people have been and still are subject to colonial and postcolonial political excesses, Poland's Igor Pisuk returns to wounded selves while simultaneously breaking free of the responsibility to freight a coherent narrative in the series entitled Deceitful Reverence.
-In opposition to such subjective take on one's memory and current encounters, Bangladesh's Salma Abidin Prithi earnestly stands close to her subjects to know who they are.
-Women and men irrespective of their class and creed fraternize with one another in the spirit of child-like abandon in the series entitled Translucent.
-Posed yet candid, in this series the connection is reemphasized, rebuilt, even through trivial objects and gestures.
-Linguistically, among the three, Bruno sets sail across an unknown region, since his images are blown-up pages of diaries he began to develop to randomly record his visits to his motherland – a process of archiving his own encounters as an outsider intermittently looking at the state of polity.
-The genre of group portraiture is pushed to the limits in Gohar Dashti's Untitled series where jostling, cavorting bodies embark on pointless actions forming illegible signs but seeking 'harmonic balance with nature', to use his own word.
-One can also read into these groups in action and the resultant formal cryptograms signs of disenchantment.
-But the narrative of pathos simply cannot hold sway over one's mind for long.
-As the more one spends time with these images propped like huge banners at Old Dhaka's heritage premises that is Bulbul Academy of Fine Arts, one comes to realize that this project is playfully conceived to transcend the 'conundrum' that Iran has become after the Islamic revolution by creating a detour to focus our gaze on 'people' rather than 'state'.
+On the field of metonyms and metaphors, some works simply unfold as an archeology of memory, where the social easily overlaps the personal.
+The human or post-human condition, is one theme that re-appeared in many projects: the motive ranging from navigating the seamy sides of life to seeing through a lexicon of hope.
+If the Algerian-French photographer Bruno Boudjelel's Algeria, Scrapebook unearthed the socio-political fallouts in a country where a people have been and still are subject to colonial and postcolonial political excesses, Poland's Igor Pisuk returns to wounded selves while simultaneously breaking free of the responsibility to maintain a coherent narrative in the series entitled Deceitful Reverence.
+Away from such subjective takes on one's memory and current encounters, Bangladesh's Salma Abidin Prithi earnestly stood close to her subjects to know who they were.
+Women and men irrespective of their class and creed fraternize with one another in a spirit of child-like abandon in the series entitled Translucent.
+Posed yet candid, in this series the connection was re-emphasized, rebuilt, even through trivial objects and gestures.
+Linguistically, among the three, Bruno set sail across an unknown region, since his images were blown-up pages of diaries he had begun to develop to randomly record his visits to his motherland – a process of archiving his own encounters as an outsider intermittently looking at the state of polity.
+The genre of group portraiture was pushed to the limits in Gohar Dashti's Untitled series where jostling, cavorting bodies embarked on pointless actions, forming illegible signs but seeking 'harmonic balance with nature,’ to use his own words.
+One could also decipher the resultant, formal (cryptogram) signs of disenchantment.
+But the narrative of pathos simply could not hold sway over one's mind for long.
+As the more one spent time with these images propped up like huge banners at Old Dhaka's heritage premises that is Bulbul Academy of Fine Arts, one came to realize that this project was playfully conceived to transcend the 'conundrum' that Iran has become after the Islamic revolution by creating a detour to focus our gaze on 'the people' rather than 'the state'.